marklogic-community/ml-rest-lib/README.md

 ### Extracting parameters from the URI

-But if all your rewrites were that simple, you'd hardly need a library to simplify them.
+If all your rewrites were that simple, you'd hardly need a library to simplify them.
 A more common sort of example is one that involves translating parts of a URI into parameters.
 Suppose, for example, that we have an endpoint for displaying slides from a presentation.
 The endpoint